deckebach-michael/cs457-pa1/README.md

 ## How are tuples stored?
 Tuples, or table records, are stored as comma-separated rows in the file that represents a table.
 When loaded into memory, a Record class is created for each tuple.
 The Record class contains the values as well as metadata of records (field names and types), so that manipulation ofthe tuple can be handled correctly.

+## How are transactions implemented?
+Transactions are implemented by created separate `<table>_lock` versions of the table files.
+This means locking is done at the table level.
+If a `_lock` table file is present, any user knows that the table is locked in a transaction.
+This also allows for concurrent users to read from the original disk version of a table if a transaction is mid-process but has not yet been committed.
+Once committed, the contents of the `_lock` file overwrite the original copy, thus "writing to disk."

 ## Functionality implemented (at a high level)
 At this time, the following SQL statements (and syntax) are supported: